codidact/qpixel/README.md

 ### Install Redis
 If you haven't already got it, [download and install Redis](https://redis.io/download).

+### Install Imagemagick
+If you haven't already installed Imagemagick, you'll need to [install it for your system](https://imagemagick.org/script/download.php)

 ### Download QPixel
 Clone the repository and `cd` into the directory: